syaifurrizal/gae-bludit-mod/README.md

 # Bludit Mod for Google App Engine

 - Replace all files from original Bludit accordingly.
-- There are 2 new file, app.yaml and composer.json
+- There are 3 new files: php.ini, app.yaml and composer.json
 - Before deploying app, run `composer install` to generate all depedencies to access default bucket storage for your Google App Engine (vendor folder).

 Please note: